thewca/wca-regulations/wca-regulations_2012.md

     - 12b2) Counter clockwise, 90 degrees: [f'] or z', [b'] or z, [r'] or x', [l'] or x, [u'] or y', [d'] or y (see 12b1).
     - 12b3) 180 degrees: [f2] or z2, [b2] or z2, [r2] or x2, [l2] or x2, [u2] or y2, [d2] or y2 (see 12b1).
 - 12c) Notation for Square-1:
-    - 12c1) Moves are applied with the smallest slice in middle layer on left side of front face.
+    - 12c1) Moves are applied with the smallest slice of the middle layer on left side of front face.
     - 12c2) (x,y) means: turn upper layer x times 30 degrees clockwise, turn bottom layer y times 30 degrees clockwise.
     - 12c3) "/" means: turn the right half of the puzzle 180 degrees.
 - 12d) Notation for Megaminx (scrambling notation only):